prongs/apache-dev-tool/README.md

 ## Optimal workflow for contributor
 Keep your `$BRANCH` in sync with apache repo's `$BRANCH`. i.e. do not do any work on that branch.
 It shouldn't (ideally) matter whether you have forked the repo before cloning or not.
 Whenever you work on a jira, create a branch with the issue name(e.g. LENS-26) and work on that.

 git commits can be checkpoints(e.g. when you have to switch branch, you'll perform a checkpoint commit).
 So I've kept `committing` separate from `post-review`.
-Once you are sure you want to push a review request, do `rbt-jira post-review`.
+Once you are sure you want to push a review request, do `apache-dev-tool post-review`.
 This will create the review request.
 You can open that, most of the fields will be already set.

 Generally when you create a review request, you get to see the diff and you decide some of the changes need rectifying.
-You will now browse through the diff of your review request (which is not published yet), make changes on your local, and once done, do a `git commit` followed by `rbt-jira post-review -p`.
+You will now browse through the diff of your review request (which is not published yet), make changes on your local, and once done, do a `git commit` followed by `apache-dev-tool post-review -p`.
 This will publish the request.
 You can provide `-d`, `-s`, `-t` as and when required.

 Another general assumption is that jira summary is the symptom of the problem. reviewboard summary can mention what is the actual change.
 So you'll provide summary once (anytime when you are doing post-review) and that will permanently become the summary of the review request.

-Once you see that your review request is approved, you can do `rbt-jira submit-patch`.
+Once you see that your review request is approved, you can do `apache-dev-tool submit-patch`.
 You can use this command also when you have made a very small change and directly want to submit patch to jira.

 For both of the commands, all changes you intend to send across must be committed.